KavyaKandhway/Teams-CLone/Design Doc.md

 ### Video Calling Dataflow
 -	Once a call is made, a call object is created and is stored in the “calls” database.
 In the other end, the application receives a live stream of data, and when it is not null and the call object’s receiver id matches with the current user’s id, he/she gets a pick up screen.
 As soon as the call is disconnected, the call object is deleted from the database.
 -	According to the call status (received, missed, called), the data is stored in tabular manner in a local database using Hive.
 To make the local accessible only to the specified user, the key of the table is same as the uid we used above in firestore database.
-Testing (Required)
-The app is tested for 1:1 video calls, chatting and group video calls over the internet.
-Downloading the apk of the application, a user can use the app and its features.

 ## Timeline
 4 weeks timeline is provided.
 Divided the work in 4 sprints and managed them using Azure DevOps.